dimashenkov/sap_task/README.md

 ### Auto-recovery for RDS

 RDS with Multi-AZ deployments ensures high availability and failover support for DB instances.
+   - a.
+Navigate to the Amazon RDS Console.
+   - b.
+Choose Databases, and then select your Aurora database cluster.
+   - c.
+In the Aurora Replicas section, you'll see your replicas listed.
+   - d.
+Choose one of the replicas.
+   - e.
+Choose the Actions button and then choose Failover

 ## Architecture Diagram